Ziyi-Song-Stats/Ziyi-Song-Stats.github.io/_pages/about.md

 I am a first year PhD student in the [Department of Statistics](https://www.stat.uci.edu/) at the University of California, Irvine.

-My current research interests focus on Bayesian Nonparametric, hierarchical mixture models, and Bayesian Bayesian statistics.
+My current research interests focus on Bayesian Nonparametric, hierarchical mixture models, and Bayesian statistics.
 ` `
 ` `
 ` `